 Need Extra Containers?

-Request up to two extra compost cans for big cleanup projects by emailing firstname.lastname@example.org or calling 801-535-6999.
+Request up to two extra compost cans for temporary placement by filling out this form or calling 801-535-6999.
+Learn more here.

 Holiday Tree Collection